There aren’t many more frustrating things when it comes to mobile phones than finding that your charger has decided to randomly stop working.

 - Plug your phone in to the charger to see if the issue has been resolved.

 As you can see, there are a number of different reasons why your iPhone might not be charging from the charging equipment to your phone’s software.
+Though it’s often an issue with the charging cable or power source, it’s hard to rule out a hardware issue.

 By following our advice above, we can guarantee that you are covering the most common causes of the issue, however, if the issue continues to persist then we would recommend that you reach out to Apple Support directly.